kpatakchi/ATMOSCORRECT/README.md

 # Intro:

 This repository focuses on correcting HRES precipitation forecast errors using H-SAF satellite-based data through U-Net.
 This repo covers data preparation, preprocessing, training, and statistical analysis to enhance the accuracy of precipitation data, towards its application in hydrological models.
+The scripts in this repo were used in this publication: Impact of deep learning-driven precipitation corrected data using near real-time satellite-based observations and model forecast in an integrated hydrological model (http://dx.doi.org/10.3389/frwa.2024.1439906)

 # Guide: